Temper Tantrums: “A Challenging Norm”

 It is also important to note that children’s behavior often falls apart before a major developmental step forward.

-An intense child who is in a state of disequilibrium and experiencing frustration due to his inability to master his environment is primed for temper tantrums.
 Add to that one or more of those strong emotions that he can’t express and a full-blown temper tantrum ensues.
 It is as if all of his frustration, anger, fatigue, insecurities, and angst spews out of him.

 Some parents worry that they are being manipulated by their children who are throwing a temper tantrum to get their way.
 It is true that children can learn that stomping their feet, throwing things, and crying can get them what they want.